Young trees in tree tubes growing in the Forest

 Skylark in flight

-Another factor that influences the position of a tree is the wildlife that inhabits that area.
+Another factor that influences tree planting is the wildlife that inhabits that area.
 We carry out wildlife surveys across the Forest to help inform our habitat management plans, ensuring that species can thrive.

 Our Bearley site is another great example of how we monitor and respect the wildlife in different areas of the Forest.
 A survey found that skylarks, a Red List Species of Conservation Concern, are nesting there, and so to encourage a permanent presence we are keeping fourteen acres of open grassland.
 The land had previously been intensively managed arable land that probably made no allowance for skylarks, so this should be a hugely beneficial adjustment for biodiversity in the area.